katcipis/katcipis.github.io/_posts/fun-with-nil-interfaces.markdown

 playing around with error aggregation + nil behaviour + interfaces + testify, and I hope this experience may be useful to someone else.

-Just wanted to start with some warm up on nil behaviour, if you still didnt know that nil maps behave like that in Go, watch the presentation, it will be enlightening and will give some base to understand the rest of the post.
+Just wanted to start with some warm up on nil behaviour, if you didnt know that nil maps behave like that in Go, watch the presentation, it will be enlightening and will give some base to understand the rest of the post.